 - Help save or generate energy

 - Slow stormwater runoff rates

 - Enhance building aesthetics and tenant amenities

-Green roofs - also known as vegetated roofs or eco-roofs - use plants as a technology to help bring the natural cooling, water-treatment and air filtration properties of vegetated landscapes to the urban environment.
+Planted roofs - also known as vegetated roofs or eco-roofs - use plants as a technology to help bring the natural cooling, water-treatment and air filtration properties of vegetated landscapes to the urban environment.
 These systems consist of vegetation (plants), growing medium (soil) and a waterproofing membrane, overlying a traditional roof.
-There are two primary types of green roofs: extensive and intensive.
-Extensive green roofs consist of small succulent plants, while intensive green roofs have greater plant diversity, including native vegetation, bushes, or trees.
+There are two primary types of planted roofs: extensive and intensive.
+Extensive planted roofs consist of small succulent plants, while intensive planted roofs have greater plant diversity, including native vegetation, bushes, or trees.

-- Energy: Green roofs reduce building energy use by cooling roofs and providing shading, thermal mass and insulation.
+- Energy: Planted roofs reduce building energy use by cooling roofs and providing shading, thermal mass and insulation.

-- Roof Longevity: Green roofs are expected to last twice as long as conventional roofs
+- Roof Longevity: Planted roofs are expected to last twice as long as conventional roofs

-- Aesthetics: Green roofs can add beauty and value to buildings.
+- Aesthetics: Planted roofs can add beauty and value to buildings.